 - Unit 5: Legislated Environmental Assessment at the Provincial Level in Canada

-- Unit 6: The Role of the Public in Environmental Assessment
+- Unit 7: The Role of the Public in Environmental Assessment

-- Unit 7: Biophysical Impact Assessment and Cumulative Environmental Effects
+- Unit 8: Biophysical Impact Assessment and Cumulative Environmental Effects

-- Unit 8: Social Impact Assessment
+- Unit 9: Social Impact Assessment

-- Unit 10: The Prospects for Advancement of Environmental Assessment
+- Unit 11: The Prospects for Advancement of Environmental Assessment

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

+Richardson, M., Sherman, J., & Gismondi, M. (1993).
 Winning back the words: Confronting experts in an environmental public hearing.
 Toronto: Garamond.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.

-Opened in Revision 1, June 17, 2004.
+Opened in Revision 2, June 28, 2018.

-Updated May 12 2017 by SAS
+Updated December 06 2018 by SAS